AshlynPowell/PWS-472-Labs/Lab 1- Estimating FST from empirical data.md

 module load miniconda3/4.12-pws-472
 conda activate biopython
 ```
-Now, "(biopython)" should be in front of your cursor.
+Now, `(biopython)` should be in front of your cursor.
 Next, lets start up Python.
 ```
 python
 ```